justin-chhay/justin-chhay/README.md

 ### Hello World 👋 😁

 𝗜'𝗺 [Justin Chhay](https://github.com/justin-chhay), a 4th year Computer Engineering student at the University of Waterloo!
-I'm highly interested in software development for games and entertainment, and have experience in full-stack development, software engineering, databases, and QA.
-I'm always looking forward to learning new technologies, as learning is a lifelong journey :)
+I'm highly interested in creating exciting software that brings positive changes to people.
+I have experience in full-stack development, software engineering, databases, and QA.
+I'm always looking forward to learning new technologies, as learning is a lifelong journey :) I've interned at RelayFi, Elbe AI, Cineplex.
+I'm excited to be interning in the Fall at Wealthsimple, and contribute towards their mission to bring financial freedom to millions of Canadians 🍁

 ## 🧐 About